-The Controller sits at the center of an AppDynamics deployment, and it's where AppDynamics agents send data on the activity in the monitored environment.
-It's also where you go to view, understand, and analyze that data.
+The Controller sits at the center of an AppDynamics deployment.
+Agents collect data from a monitored environment and send it to the Controller.
+The Controller UI is where you can view, understand, and analyze the data.

-- If you choose a SaaS Controller, AppDynamics hosts the Controller for you, and you do not need to install the Controller.
+- SaaS: AppDynamics hosts the Controller for you, and you do not need to install the Controller.

-- If you choose an on-premises Controller instance, follow the instructions in the AppDynamics portal to install the Controller.
+- On-premises: Follow the instructions in the AppDynamics portal to install the Controller.